📓

 Software Needs Creator

 Software companies have been relying on content and creator-related practices to keep itself alive.
-I go into an entire definition-fest in Creator GTM from my Creator=Consumer thesis, but separate from just consumer, I’d argue that content has been more prevalent and has to cheer from a ton of software’s success.
+I go into an entire definition-fest in Creator GTM from my Creator=Consumer thesis, but separate from just consumer, I’d argue that content has been more prevalent and is a pillar to software’s startup success.

 Basically, [working on image]